 This is a story about Peter.
 He’s a hard-working family man, has a wife and three kids.
-During the week he’s busy managing an IT department with around 200 employees.
+During the week he’s busy managing an IT department with around 200 employees and has a need to undertake ITSM tool selection.
 Currently, he drives an old Volvo which fits his demands.
 It brings him from home to his job and at the weekends he goes out with his family.
 But the car breaks down and he needs to buy a new one.
 So he starts the process of selecting a new car.
 He has some preferences for the brand.
 His father used to drive Volkswagens and he hears good stories about Toyotas from his colleagues.
 Together with his family, he starts to go to car dealers.
 Looks at different models, colors, and features.
 He discusses with his wife what the important features should be and lets his kids sit in the back of the car.
 They agree that safety is a very important topic and comfort is second.
 They do test drives and finally, they both have the best feeling about a Volkswagen.
 Although all the cars they looked at are almost similar regarding price and features they feel that Volkswagen fits their requirements best.

 Please keep reading to see how this analogy relates to IT service management (ITSM) tool selection.This article by @StephenLey shares a very interesting analogy around #ITSM tool selection, with some solid advice on how to ensure you review your options & vendors successfully.
 Click To Tweet

 There’s also a need to select a new ITSM tool

 At work, Peter is starting a project related to ITSM tool selection.
 The current tool they have doesn’t meet their demands anymore.
 He hears complaints about it, his staff can’t get the right information out of it, and it’s not user friendly.
 They also want to move all their applications to the cloud.
 He knows from experience that it isn’t always the tool that is the problem, but this looks like a good moment to freshen things up and start with a new tool that can support the new way of working.